The information below is specific to our in-person Animal Law LLM program. For details regarding our online LLM, go here.

-Due to the considerable need for scholarship support to make the LLM program feasible for many of our applicants and the time needed to process visa applications for international students, admitted students who have been offered a scholarship will be given 10 days to accept or decline an offer of admission.
+Due to the considerable need for scholarship support to make the LLM Program feasible for many of our applicants and the time needed to process visa applications for international students, admitted students who have been offered a scholarship will be given approximately two weeks to accept or decline an offer of admission.
 The letter of admission will state how long the applicant has.

-Deferrals may be granted on a case-by-case basis.
+Deferrals are rarely granted and only on a case-by-case basis.
 In no case is a deferral granted for more than a year.
-In these cases, a non-refundable deposit will be required.
-If an applicant is awarded a scholarship and chooses to defer, the scholarship will not automatically transfer.
-Rather, the applicant will be considered for a scholarship again for the year they intend to begin the program.
+In these cases, a non-refundable deposit may be required.
+If an applicant is awarded a scholarship and chooses to defer, the scholarship will not transfer.
+Rather, the applicant will be reconsidered for a scholarship the following year.

-The Center for Animal Law Studies strives to minimize the cost of the Animal Law LLM program to make this unique, high-quality legal education a possibility for all accepted students (both U.S. and international).
+The Center for Animal Law Studies strives to minimize the cost of the Animal Law LLM Program to make this unique, high-quality legal education a possibility for all accepted students (both U.S. and international).
 CALS is pleased to be able to offer scholarships and tuition reduction on the basis of need and/or merit.
 All applicants are automatically considered for all scholarships for which they may be eligible.
 There is no separate application for scholarship consideration.

-Whether they have been awarded a scholarship or not, international students must demonstrate that they have sufficient funds to study under an F-1 visa in the United States.
-The exact number changes slightly from year to year as tuition and other costs rise.
+Whether or not they have been awarded a full scholarship, all international candidates must demonstrate they have sufficient personal funds to study in the U.S. under an F-1 student visa.
+The exact amount that needs to be demonstrated increases slightly each year as tuition and other costs rise.

-In recent years students awarded a full scholarship had to demonstrate that they had approximately $16,000 USD in funding to meet the F-1 visa requirements.
+In recent years, applicants awarded a full scholarship have had to demonstrate that they had approximately $16,000 to meet the F-1 student visa requirements.